Report on Government Services 2019

 - Indigenous Data

-Total recurrent expenditure on public hospitals (excluding depreciation) was $61.4 billion in 2015-16, with the Australian, State and Territory governments funding 91.8 per cent (non-government sources funded the remaining 8.2 per cent).
+Expenditure on public hospitals (excluding depreciation) was around $63.8 billion in 2016-17, with the Australian, State and Territory governments funding 91.6 per cent (non-government sources funded the remaining 8.4 per cent).

-There were approximately 6.3 million separations from public (non-psychiatric) hospitals in 2015-16.
-Nationally, this translates into 246.9 separations per 1000 people.
-Acute separations accounted for the majority of separations from public hospitals.
+There were approximately 6.6 million separations from public (non-psychiatric) hospitals in 2016-17.
+Nationally, this is equivalent to 254.2 separations per 1000 people.
+Acute care separations accounted for the majority of separations from public hospitals.

 Public hospitals aim to alleviate or manage illness and the effects of injury by providing acute, non and sub-acute care along with emergency and outpatient care that is: